knat/XData/Docs/TutorialEBiz.md

     }
 ```

-Put a breakpoint at line `using (var reader = new StreamReader(contactsFilePath)) {`, when the program hits the breakpoint, open Contacts.txt, change "tank@example.com" to "tankexample.com"(you can invalid any thing you want) and save, `TryLoadAndValidate` will fail:
+Put a breakpoint at line `using (var reader = new StreamReader(contactsFilePath)) {`, after the program hits the breakpoint, open Contacts.txt, change "tank@example.com" to "tankexample.com"(you can invalid any thing you want) and save, `TryLoadAndValidate` will fail:

 ```
 Error -979: Literal 'tankexample.com' not match with pattern '[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,4}'.
     Contacts.txt: (7,25)-(7,42)
 ```

-Please visit https://github.com/knat/XData for more information.
+We have finished the whole picture.
+No, it's just the beginning, please visit https://github.com/knat/XData for more information.